minecraft-pucrs/WakyBot/README.md

 # Overview

-A Bot that enables people to start up Azure machines, specifically desgned for MineQuack players to be able to wake up the Minecraft Server from Discord
+A bot that enables people to start up Azure machines, specifically desgned for MineQuack players to be able to wake up the Minecraft Server from Discord

 # Installation